Yard Waste Removal Dumpster Rentals.

 Is yard waste recycled or sent to landfills?

 Most yard waste is recycled through composting facilities or converted to mulch rather than sent to landfills.
-Many states prohibit yard waste in landfills to reduce methane emissions.
-Ask your provider about their recycling process - reputable companies can provide documentation.
+Over 35 states prohibit or discourage yard waste in landfills to reduce methane emissions.
+Ask your provider about their recycling process — reputable companies can provide documentation.

 When is the best time to rent a yard waste dumpster?